lhoff94/marvis/CONTRIBUTING.md

 # Marvis Contributing Guide

 We always welcome contributions to Marvis.

 When issuing a pull request, pease make sure:

 - [`pylint`](https://www.pylint.org/) does not show any additional errors or warnings
 - your code and pull request are well documented (including how to test your feature if it is more complex)

-Afterward, we are going to test your new feature and review the code.

 ## Developig Marvis